-MS 16/05 - Post implementation review of CASR Part 66 - Continuing airworthiness - aircraft engineer licences and ratings
+Project MS 16/05 – Post-implementation review (PIR) of CASR Part 66 - Continuing airworthiness - aircraft engineer licences and ratings

 Following the recent postponement of the small aircraft licensing changes, a priority of the project is to address the issues identified with the previous proposal and provide a small aircraft licensing system that is more efficiently integrated into a progressive licensing system.
 Other issues to be addressed include, but are not limited to:

 - complexity in the current legislation

 - the knowledge and competency standards specified in the MOS

 - the structure of licensing outcomes and training under the Australian Qualifications Framework